germanysbestkeptsecret/Wookmark-jQuery/README.md

 ### ignoreInactiveItems

 When set to `false` inactive items will still be shown when filtered.
 This can be used to fade out filtered items.
 See the example-filter/fade.html example.

+### comparator

+You can use this option to provide a custom comparator function which the plugin will use to sort the tiles.
+See example-sort or example-stamp on how to use it.

 Included examples
 -----------------